 Last year in Canada, both Visa and Mastercard issued settlements related to a lawsuit regarding the processing fees that merchants pay when customers use credit cards to make a purchase and both card brands outline guidelines for charging consumers a surcharge in their usage rules for merchants.
 Canada’s Financial Consumer Agency also references card brands merchant rules in regards to charging a service or convenience fee but provides no additional details on when, or if, the surcharge can apply.

-In the United States, card brands allow surcharging if you follow each card brand's specific guidelines as outlined in their merchant agreement and your business does not operate in one of the states that have a ban on credit card surcharges.
+In the United States, card brands allow surcharging if you follow each card brand’s specific guidelines as outlined in their merchant agreement and your business does not operate in one of the states that have a ban on credit card surcharges.
+States are adjusting their laws quickly and the topic of surcharging is one that has been heavily discussed in recent months.
+The latest update came just this month [July 2021] with Colorado passing a surcharge law leaving only Massachusetts and Connecticut as the only states with surcharge bans.

 The states that do not allow credit card surcharging are: